ArPIHomeSecurity/arpi_documentation/docs/end_users/index.md

 You can receive sabotage alert from the security system in disarmed state as well when the tamper circiut is interrupted.

+## Sessions

+After the login to the security system you have a session with a 15 minutes timeout.
+The timeout is restarted with every change on the application.